 Although they’ve been around the longest as business phone systems, it’s important to note that landline systems are becoming outdated compared to other telecom features IP systems now offer.
 For instance, traditional PBX systems aren’t portable or flexible – meaning, they typically don’t offer mobile options or away-from-desk flexibility.
 They’re also now often the hardest to repair when something goes wrong, as technology is moving away from analog systems.

-2. VoIP Systems
+VoIP Business Phone System Systems

 One thing to keep in mind when exploring different traditional and VoIP options is that many different systems now fall under the “VoIP” category.
 That’s because so many phone systems now route calls through the Internet!
 We’ll try to keep it simple and break it down into its most commonly referred-to forms…